odo-network/odoas/README.md

 - **Do all my Applications need to be Node.js?**

-Nope! [pm2](http://pm2.keymetrics.io/) is capaable of managing many types of applications, not just Node.js.
+Nope! [pm2](http://pm2.keymetrics.io/) is capable of managing many types of applications, not just Node.js.

 ## Setup & Configuration